21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

 If you haven’t heard about the haciendas in the Yucatan peninsula, I have got you covered as well.

-Similar to that within the same group of Haciendas of the Luxury Collection is the stunning and elegant Hacienda Uayamon located at 30 minutes distance from the city.
+Similar to those within the same group of Haciendas of the Luxury Collection is the stunning and elegant Hacienda Uayamon, located 30 minutes from the city.

 If you are not joining a guided tour, the Fuerte de San Miguel would be a great place to start your self-guided itinerary of the City.
-It’s in fact one of the most emblematic buildings in the city.
+It is, in fact, one of the most emblematic buildings in the city.

-It was built in the 18th century with the purpose to reinforce the defense of the city against the pirates’ attack since the fortified walls were not enough.
+It was built in the 18th century to reinforce the city’s defense against pirate attacks, as the fortified walls were deemed insufficient.

 You can also enjoy an amazing view of the bay.